What is the Ferrari Dino 308 GT4?

 Instead, it carried the Dino badge — a sub-brand created earlier to honor Alfredo “Dino” Ferrari and to distinguish V6 and V8 models from the company’s V12 flagships.

-There was no prancing horse on the nose, no Ferrari script on the tail — a deliberate distance, even in the name.
+There was no prancing horse on the nose, no Ferrari script on the tail — a deliberate separation, even in the name.

 In theory, this allowed Ferrari to protect its core identity.